Russell Westbrook NBA Playoffs Player Props: Clippers vs. Suns

 Russell Westbrook Insights vs. the Suns

-- Westbrook's opponents, the Suns, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Clippers average 101.0 per game, which ranks 22nd among NBA teams.
+- Westbrook's Clippers average 101 possessions per game, which ranks 22nd among NBA teams, while the Suns have a middling offense in terms of tempo, ranking 19th with 101.4 possessions per contest.

-- The Suns concede 111.6 points per contest, sixth-ranked in the league.
+- Giving up 111.6 points per game, the Suns are the sixth-ranked team in the NBA on defense.

-- On the boards, the Suns have given up 42.9 rebounds per game, which puts them 11th in the league.
+- The Suns allow 42.9 rebounds per game, ranking 11th in the league.

-- The Suns give up 23.4 assists per contest, third-ranked in the league.
+- The Suns are the third-ranked squad in the league, conceding 23.4 assists per contest.

 Russell Westbrook vs. the Suns